Ami Aadu: Release and reception

-The film released on 25 February 2011 and got positive reviews from critics.
+The film was released on 25 February 2011 and got positive reviews from critics.
 The Indian Express gave it four stars and in The Times of India critic's rating the film got three and a half starts out of five stars.
 Acting of both Deblina Chatterjee as Aadu and Samdardhi Dutta as Suleman were critically appreciated.
 The Indian Express wrote in their review, Debalina Chatterjee's as Aadu was "mind-blowing" in the film.
 Soumik Halder's cinematography, specially the shots of rural Bengal and editing of Arghyakamal Mitra were appreciated too.